 NCDPI provides regular and ongoing professional development to PSUs including online options such as research-based approaches to blended learning, provided by The Friday Institute.
 Additionally, NCDPI will offer coaching support and professional development to Districts, Principals and School Improvement Leadership Teams.
+This initiative is described above in D.4.
 To design and implement a leadership institute for current principals in LPS.
 To support a grant opportunity for Low Performing Districts to apply for funding for creative and flexible improvement options (much like the Renewal District).